cockroachdb/docs/v2.0/alter-user.md

 ## Considerations

 - Password creation and alteration is supported only in secure clusters for non-`root` users.
-The `root` user must authenticate with a client certificate and key.

 ## Required Privileges